 Anna Halprin is a pioneer of experimental art and widely known as the “mother of contemporary dance.”
-I came across some video footage of Anna teaching a workshop in Paris, France, and I felt deeply moved when she addressed the participants by speaking the following message:
+I came across footage of Anna teaching a workshop in Paris, where she spoke to participants in a way that deeply moved me:

 “The focus of this workshop is on you, and not on me.
 I’m a facilitator.
-I can’t do the work for you.
-I can facilitate and guide you into experiences, but it’s up to you to integrate those experiences.
+I can’t do the work for you, but I can guide you into experiences.
+It is up to you to integrate those experiences.
 Your previous experience has nothing to do with what we’re going to do today.
 If you’ve never danced in your life, you’re going to be able to dance.
-If you’re a professional dancer, you’re going to be able, for a change, to take something in instead of always giving out.
+If you’re a professional dancer, you’re going to be able, for a change, to take something in instead of always giving out.”

-Eight years after beginning my training and professional journey as a dancer at Canada’s National Ballet School, I became very ill and considered leaving the strict formula of my profession.
-Then, I read an interview with Anna Halprin entitled, “From Dance Art to Healing Art” (Dance Magazine 2004), and my gut burned for sweet reconciliation between my body and external surroundings—and for the non-integrated parts of myself to find wholeness—while continuing to dance.
-I turned to expressive movement practices.
+Eight years into my training and early professional journey at Canada’s National Ballet School, I became very ill and began to question the strict structures of my profession.
+Around that time, I encountered an interview with Anna Halprin titled “From Dance Art to Healing Art” (Dance Magazine, 2004).
+Her words landed with a kind of visceral clarity—a longing for reconciliation between my body and lived experience, and for the non-integrated parts of myself to find wholeness while continuing to dance.

 Dancer: Ryan Genoe, “Blind As Night That Finds Us All”